 Please join us for the 2026 Truman G. Madsen Lecture on Eternal Man, given by Anne Snyder, at 7:00 PM on October 7.
-The event will be held in the Assembly Hall at the Hinkley Building at Brigham Young University.
+The event will be held in the Assembly Hall at the Hinckley Center at Brigham Young University.

-Truman G. Madsen was a renowned philosopher, teacher, and biographer and is regarded as one of the greatest LDS thinkers of our time.
-One of his goals as a founding senior fellow of Wheatley Institute was to bring academic experts and civic leaders “to the fire” at BYU.
-In honor of this goal, the Madsen Lecture on Eternal Man series feature leading scholars of faith, who are oftentimes not LDS themselves, giving them opportunities to discuss their work on the foundational relationship between faith and reason.
+BYU Professor Truman G. Madsen was a renowned philosopher, teacher, and biographer and is regarded as one of the great thinkers within the Latter-day Saint tradition.
+One of his goals as a founding senior fellow of Wheatley Institute was to bring academic experts and thought leaders “to the fire” at Brigham Young University.
+In honor of this goal, the Madsen Lecture brings leading scholars of faith from across the spectrum of religious traditions to BYU and provides them an opportunity to discuss their work on the foundational relationship between faith and reason.

 About the Speaker: